mihakralj/pinescript/indicators/trends_IIR/qema.md

 - r = (1/α₁)^(1/3) is the derived ratio
 - α₂ = α₁ × r, α₃ = α₂ × r, α₄ = α₃ × r are the progressive alphas

+**Mathematical Rationale for the Alpha Cascade:**

+The QEMA indicator employs a specific geometric progression for its smoothing factors (alphas) across the four EMA stages.
+This design is intentional and aims to optimize the filter's performance.
+The alphas are:
+- α₁ (base alpha, e.g., 2/(period + 1))
+- α₂ = α₁ * r = α₁^(2/3)
+- α₃ = α₂ * r = α₁ * r² = α₁^(1/3)
+- α₄ = α₃ * r = α₁ * r³ = α₁^0 = 1
+Where `r = (1/α₁)^(1/3)` is the common ratio, derived from the cube root of the reciprocal of the base alpha.

+For typical smoothing (α₁ < 1), this results in a sequence of increasing alpha values (α₁ < α₂ < α₃ < α₄), meaning that subsequent EMAs in the cascade are progressively faster (less smoothed).
+This specific progression, when combined with the QEMA coefficients (4, -6, 4, -1), is chosen for the following reasons:

+1.  **Optimized Frequency Response:**
+    Using the same alpha for all EMA stages (as in a naive multi-EMA approach) can lead to an uneven frequency response, potentially causing over-smoothing of certain frequencies or creating undesirable resonance.
+The geometric progression of alphas in QEMA helps to create a more balanced and controlled filter response across a wider range of market frequencies.
+Each stage's contribution to the overall filtering characteristic is more harmonized.

+2.  **Minimized Phase Lag:**
+    A key goal of QEMA is extreme lag reduction.
+The specific alpha cascade, particularly the relationship defined by `r`, is designed to minimize the cumulative phase lag introduced by the four smoothing stages, while still providing effective noise reduction.
+Faster subsequent EMAs (due to larger alphas) contribute to this reduced lag.

+3.  **Enhanced Mathematical Stability and Predictability:**
+    The geometric progression provides a structured and predictable way to scale the smoothing effect across stages.
+This can contribute to better numerical stability and more consistent filter behavior compared to ad-hoc alpha selections.
+The constant ratio `r` ensures a systematic relationship between the responsiveness of each EMA stage.

+**Practical Impact of this Alpha Cascade:**
+This carefully designed alpha progression is critical to QEMA's ability to:
+- Achieve significantly lower lag than simpler moving averages or even TEMA.
+- Provide a smoother output than a single EMA of equivalent responsiveness.
+- Maintain a relatively stable and predictable response to price changes.
+- Better capture the turning points in price trends with minimal delay.

+The use of `r = (1/α₁)^(1/3)` (a cube root relationship) for a 4-stage filter is a specific design choice aimed at achieving these optimal trade-offs between responsiveness, smoothness, and stability.

 > 🔍 **Technical Note:** The ratio-based alpha progression is crucial for balanced response.
 The ratio r is calculated as the cube root of 1/α₁, ensuring that the combined effect of all four EMAs creates a mathematically optimal response curve.
 All EMAs are initialized with the first source value rather than using progressive initialization, eliminating warm-up artifacts and providing consistent results from the first bar.

 ## Interpretation Details